mikejoh/gk/CAPA/README.md

   * **steps** - A steps template you define your tasks in a series of steps.
 The structure of the template is a "list of lists". you can use synchronization to run the inner ones one by one.
 Control execution can be done with e.g. `when:`.
 Can include `container`, `scripts` or `dag`.
     * Outer lists will run sequentially
     * Inner lists will run in parallel

+    In this example step1 runs first.
+Once it is completed, step2a and step2b will run in parallel:

+    ```
+    - name: hello-hello-hello
+      steps:
+      - - name: step1
+          template: prepare-data
+      - - name: step2a
+          template: run-data-first-half
+        - name: step2b
+          template: run-data-second-half

+    ```

   * **dag** - Define tasks as a graph of dependencies.
 In a DAG, you list all your tasks and set which other tasks must complete before a particular task can begin.
 Tasks without any dependencies will run in immediately.

 DAG = specify dependencies and allow for maximum parallelism.